Home

 New email authentication requirements

-Gmail: Either SPF or DKIM.
-Both are not currently required by Gmail, but messages that don’t carry at least one of these two protocols will be rejected from the inbox or marked as spam.
-DMARC is also required to prevent Gmail impersonation in FROM headers. | If you’re a Mailgun user, we’ve already got you covered on SPF and DKIM.
+If you’re a Mailgun user, we’ve already got you covered on SPF and DKIM.
 But if you’re not we’ve outlined the processes for obtaining these authentications in these posts: SPF basics and Understanding DKIM.
-For DMARC you will need to set at minimum a p=none policy. |
+For DMARC you will need to set at minimum a p=none policy.

 Make it easy for your recipients to unsubscribe

-There were already good reasons to provide an easy opt out for contacts: Sending messages to users who don’t want them has a major negative impact on your engagement metrics and spam rates and is ultimately bad for your overall reputation.
+Sending messages to users who don’t want them has a major negative impact on your engagement metrics and spam rates and is ultimately bad for your overall reputation.
+In our podcast, Email’s Not Dead, we sat down with Marcel Becker, Sr. Product Manager for Yahoo, and asked him lots of questions about Yahoo’s new requirements.

-Now, unsubscribe links will be even more important.
+Now, one-unsubscribe links will be even more important.
 From 2024, both Gmail and Yahoo will require that senders provide a single-click process for users to unsubscribe, as opposed to confirming your email or updating your subscription preferences and providing feedback.
 Senders will have two days to implement unsubscribe requests.

 New unsubscribe requirements

-Same for Gmail and Yahoo: A single-click pathway for users to easily unsubscribe from your messages and internal support to honor unsubscribe requests within 2 days. | Add an unsubscribe link at the top or bottom of your emails that provides contacts with a single-click opt out pathway. |
+Same for Gmail and Yahoo: A single-click pathway for users to easily unsubscribe from your messages from within the mailbox provider’s UI using list-unsubscribe headers, and internal support to honor unsubscribe requests and remove addresses from relevant email lists within 2 days.

 Carefully monitor spam rates